 Latent Semantic Indexing (LSI) is just a fancy way to say “additional relevant keywords”.

-The same basic principles apply in SEO Latent Semantic Indexing as well.
+The same basic principles apply in Latent Semantic Indexing or Latent Semantic Analysis SEO as well.
 Search engines use an information retrieval technique to analyze the terms in documents, and this helps them populate SERPs with the best options for users.

 Google’s algorithm has a very difficult job in trying to rank documents.
-When a searcher searches in google search, Google has to find the 10 most relevant documents to show on this first page of results for the given search terms, and LSI is just a way to help them do that.
+When a searcher searches in Google search, Google has to find the 10 most relevant documents to show on the first page of results for the given search terms, and LSI is just a way to help them do that.